 Oil and solid fuels such as coal, wood, petrol and oil can also produce carbon monoxide.

-Carbon monoxide is invisible, odorless and tasteless but it can kill quickly and with no warning.
+Carbon monoxide is invisible, odourless and tasteless but it can kill quickly and with no warning.
 Unsafe gas appliances produce this highly poisonous gas.
 It can cause death as well as serious long term health problems such as brain damage.

 What is carbon monoxide poisoning?